mokdevel/DarcMods/DarcMissions/README.md

 ```

 ## Loot parameters
 Loot is the reward of a mission.
 It is usually in a container (vehicle, box, ..) that is spawned in the mission.

+NOTE: The box entity needs to have <***COMPONENT***> available.
+See [loot box](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/README.md#loot-box).

 ### SCR_DC_Loot
 ```
 IEntity box : (null) The container where the items are put.
 This can be a box, vehicle or similar.
 Do not specify anything here as this will be autofilled.
-For concoy mission this will be the vehicle, for occupation this will be the first item listed in the structure.
-NOTE: The entity needs to have <***COMPONENT***> available. float itemChance : (0-1, equals to percentage) The chance of each item appearing in the box. array<string> items : List of items.
+For concoy mission this will be the vehicle, for occupation this will be the first item listed in the structure. float itemChance : (0-1, equals to percentage) The chance of each item appearing in the box. array<string> items : List of items.
 This can be prefabs or an lootList.
 ```